web-dev-s/undestanding-js-weird-parts/README.md

 resumed ideas from [JavaScript: Understanding the Weird Parts- Anthony Alicea](https://www.udemy.com/course/understand-javascript/)

-Execution Context and Lexical Environments:
+## Execution Context and Lexical Environments:
--Lexical Environment (where declaration bodies reside) -Execution Environment (stack execution order)
+- Lexical Environment (where declaration bodies reside)
+- Execution Environment (stack execution order)
     {
 - Function execution context (at top stack)
 - Global execution context (at bottom stack)
      }
--Scope Chain (propagation of scopes from parent to child) -JavaScript Engine->event Queue (asynchronous behaviour is related to what happens outside JavaScript Engine-> resulted from  execution injection into stack)
+- Scope Chain (propagation of scopes from parent to child)
+- JavaScript Engine->event Queue (asynchronous behaviour is related to what happens outside JavaScript Engine-> resulted from  execution injection into stack)

-Types and Operators:
+## Types and Operators:
--dynamic typing (no static typing)
+- dynamic typing (no static typing)
--primitive types: data that represents a single value that is not an object (
+- primitive types: data that represents a single value that is not an object (
 * undefined -lack of existence, declared by engine
 * null- lack of existence, declared by programmer
 * boolean- true or false